 - Free radical scavenger.
-Olive oil contains Vitamin E, which was shown in a 2007 issue of The Journal of Pathology to be successful in fighting photo-aging, damage, and free radicals.
+Olive oil contains Vitamin E, shown in a 2007 issue of The Journal of Pathology to fight photo-aging, damage, and free radicals successfully.

 - Combats itchy, dry skin.
-Olive oil has been shown to help relieve inflamed, itchy skin from too much cold weather, psoriasis, or eczema.
+Olive oil can help relieve inflamed, itchy skin from too much cold weather, psoriasis, or eczema.

 What is the Difference Between Liquid Ozonated Olive Oil and Ozonated Olive Oil Balm?

 The main difference between the liquid ozonated olive oil and the ozonated olive oil balm form is the amount of saturated oxygen and ozone.
 Creating the balm version requires a much more extensive process, and the quantity of both the oxygen and ozone saturation level is much greater than any liquid oil product available.

 The ratio of O2/O3 in liquid ozonated olive oil formulas can only contain up to a percentage of roughly 10%.
-Compare this to the ratio of O2/O3 in ozonated olive oil balm, which is up to 50% saturated oxygen/ozone, by volume.
+Compare this to the balance of O2/O3 in ozonated olive oil balm, which is up to 50% saturated oxygen/ozone, by volume.
 Another thing to consider is that liquid ozonated olive oil does not have the long time release which an ozonated olive oil balm does — when applied to the skin, this time-release can last up to 12 hours.

 What are Other Ozonated Olive Oil Skin Benefits?

-Ozonated olive oil is a balm that can last for 10 years when kept refrigerated or about one year at room temperature.
-It is known to destroy bacteria, viruses, fungi, some parasites, venoms, and poisons through oxidation and helps stimulate new cell production through oxygenation.
+Ozonated olive oil is a balm that can last for eight to ten years when kept refrigerated or about one year at room temperature.
+It destroys bacteria, viruses, fungi, some parasites, venoms, and poisons through oxidation and helps stimulate new cell production through oxygenation.
 Doctors agree that ozonated oil speeds the postoperative healing process by improving blood flow, reducing inflammation, preventing infection, and reducing pain.

 Ozonated olive oil balm has been used for over 100 years to help with the following: